bhuisgen/ephemeral-scripts/README.md

     # make start

-Check that the data and swap partitions are created and mounted:
+Check that swap and data partitions are created and mounted:

     # cat /proc/swaps
+    # free -m
     # lvs
     # cd /ephemeral/data

-Verify you bootorder after a system restart:
+To be sure verify your bootorder after a system restart:

     # systemd-analyze plot > bootorder.svg

-The unit *ephemeral-units.service* must be started before all your service units which need the ephemeral storage.
+The unit *ephemeral-units.service* must be started before all units using the ephemeral storage.

 ## ephemeral-backup